Why is typography so important?

 Here is a picture of Lucida Sans Regular (in red) and Lucida Bright Regular (in grey).
 You can see the obvious difference since one is a sans serif and the other a serif typeface, but you can also see the similarities that put these two in the same family.

 Another method for mixing typefaces is choosing those with similar visual characteristics and physical attributes.
 Similar typefaces create a constant mood for your copy and can transfer a message to the readers even before they start reading the text.
 When going for this method, you need to keep in mind not to choose too similar typefaces; you want your readers to notice the change in the typeface, not to think that you accidentally put a different letter ‘g’, for example, in the middle of a paragraph.

-So to conclude all this, there are a lot of techniques and guidelines on how to mix typefaces, but, overall, it’s all about the context and your imagination.
-Like I said before, there are no strict rules to follow, just a few simple principles that can make your typographic choices much easier and help you achieve anything from a solid to extremely good looking typographic result.
+So to conclude all this, there are a lot of techniques and guidelines on how to mix typefaces.
+But, overall, it’s all about the context and your imagination.
+Like we said before, there are no strict rules to follow, just a few simple principles.
+These principles can make your typographic choices much easier.
+Also, they help you achieve anything from a solid to extremely good looking typographic result.